 Auditing and Assurance Standards Board

-Darrell became a Chartered Accountant (now CPA) in 1988 and in 2016 was awarded the Fellowship of the Institute of Chartered Accountants of Ontario (FCPA).
+In 2016, Ken was awarded the Fellowship of the Institute of Chartered Accountants of Ontario (FCPA).

-Darrell lives in Toronto.
+Ken lives in Ottawa.

-Fred lives in Guelph.
+Gary lives in Waterloo.

 Nancy Cheng was appointed as Assistant Auditor General at the Office of the Auditor General of Canada in 2003.
 Since 2014, she co-leads the Performance Audit Practice for the Auditor General Reports to Parliament.
 In addition to managing the Practice, she provides oversight to performance audits of a wide portfolio of departments and agencies and a number of subject matters.